Chapter 4 Working With Windows

 Maximize, Minimize, and Close Windows

 • Minimize button: The window will be minimized to the taskbar, hiding it from view (Figure 9A).
 To make it reappear, click the icon on the taskbar.
-Shortcut keys include:
+Shortcut keys include the following:

 • Minimize current window: Windows logo + Down Arrow keys